NHS Interview Questions for Doctors

 Competency-based questions (typically clinical questions):

 Many clinical questions will ask you to explain what you would do, often these require detailed answers, with several variables.
-Competency-based questions are focused on actual experiences and ask specific questions that require you to give examples from past experiences.
+Competency-based questions are focused on actual experiences and ask specific questions that require you to give examples from past experience.

 Reflect on your practice, how you deal with situations, and how you work with your multidisciplinary team to ensure the best care and outcomes for the patient.